FrozenPeak0701/frozenpeak0701.github.io/_posts/2024-3-10-complex-analysis-notes.md

 <img src="/assets/images/2024-3-10-complex-analysis-notes_1.jpg" alt="book cover">

 From this day forward, I'll be reading the book $\textit{Complex Analysis (Princeton Lectures in Analysis, No. 2)}$ for at least 1 hour per day until I finish the book.
-I'll put anything I thought interesting/worth noting on this page.
+I'll put anything I thought interesting/important on this page.